Post #92 – In which Mike travels to Texas for work.

-And ladies, never sit on the pillows – you’ll get pregnant instantaneously.
+And ladies, never sit on the pillows – you’ll immediately be impregnated.

 Always test the bouncity of your hotel bed.
 It’s imperative to understand how you will sleep and to show your neighbors, even if you are traveling alone, that you mean big business.